protontypes/agile-development-methods-and-strategies/README.md

 > Customer collaboration over contract negotiation
 > Responding to change over following a plan.

+### Reinventing the wheel

+ROS allows you to stop reinventing the wheel.
+Reinventing the wheel is one of the main killers for new innovative applications.
+The ROS goal is to provide a standard for robotics software development, that you can use on any robot.
+(2007)

 **My personal favourites of the 12 principles:**

 * Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.